-With Nu Skin you earn an income from the sales you make yourself, as well as from the people you have recruited to become distributors – also known as your “down-line”.
+With Nu Skin’s business model you earn an income from the sales you make, as well as from the people you have recruited to become distributors – also known as your “down-line”.

-The more people you can recruit to your organization below you – your down-line – the more money you will make.
+The more people you can recruit to your organization – your down-line – the more money you will make.

-Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs, below themselves, who build big organizations.
-This in turn gives the up-line residential income, without hardly no efforts.
+Most Nu Skin’ers are hoping to recruit remarkably good entrepreneurs who will build big organizations.
+This in turn, gives the up-line residential income without hardly any effort.

 If you get a gang of these entrepreneurs you can make money and, more or less, not lift a finger.

-In other words, the money does not lay in selling actual products but more in recruiting people to do the actual business, and grow your organization.
+In other words, the money does not come from selling actual products but more in recruiting people to do the actual business and grow your organization.